Stair Nosing Buyer’s Guide 2024 (with pricing table)

 Chrome

-Chrome is a decorative plating for stair nosings and are for indoor commercial applications with light to medium traffic.
+Chrome is a decorative plating for stair nosings and is for indoor commercial applications with light to medium traffic.
 They are best paired with anti-slip inserts.

 PVC

-PVC stair nosings are popularly used in domestic and residential areas applications with light traffic.
+PVC stair nosings are popularly used in domestic and residential areas with light traffic.

 Stone

-Stone stair nosings (such as granite or ceramic tile) are used in commercial and industrial applications with heavy traffic.
-Due to their heavy nature, the labor involved in installing stone nosings may create downtime.
+Stone stair nosings, such as granite or ceramic tile, are used in commercial and industrial applications with heavy traffic.
+They bring a natural beauty that lasts for years.

 How much are stair nosings?